 As boots are much more expensive than a pair of canvas sneakers, you should not use them for every line dancing location.
 Pick and choose the type of shoes that you need to wear appropriately.
 A lot of this is just good common sense of course.
 I think having a couple of different options is good, the most important thing is to take some good precautions ahead of time to maximize your fun and enjoyment of your line dancing moments.
 And also, while the focus is on line dancing, the dressy boots that we begin with will have you covered for any partner dancing you also want to be ready for, as there’s lots of sliding and spinning involved there too!

-I’ve also added a great video that goes over and embellishes on some of the things to consider when picking out some shoes for line dancing.
+I’ve also added a great video that goes over and embellishes some of the things to consider when picking out shoes for line dancing.
 In the video, Judy emphasizes how you need that leather sole so you can spin and not stick, which can jam your knee.
 She even mentioned bowling shoes as an option!
-Toward the end she goes into how you can use Dr. Scholls’ Moleskin clearly demonstrating how to apply it.
+Toward the end, she goes into how you can use Dr. Scholls’ Moleskin clearly demonstrating how to apply it.
 Check it out!